 Long Option: 41 miles with 3,600 feet of climbing

-Today your Alsace wine route itinerary takes you to Eguisheim, one of “Les Plus Beaux Villages de France”.
+This morning, you ride near a famous massif, the Vosges Mountains, which was the border between France and Germany during WWI.
+You pedal to Eguisheim, one of “Les Plus Beaux Villages de France”.
 In Eguisheim, you wander through narrow cobblestone streets and admire half-timbered houses with window boxes of Geranium.
 Later on, you join us for a wine tasting session at Wolfberger.
 During the tasting, you get to try Crémant d’Alsace, Pinot Gris, Sylvaner, Pinot Blanc and Riesling.
 Back on your bike, you cycle through Turckheim, a village famous for the Munster Door and the Gate of France.
 Later in the afternoon, ride through endless acres of vineyards before you arrive in Illhaeusern, a 15th century fishing village famous for its Ill River.

 Today’s Ride: 34 miles with 1,700 feet of climbing